-We talk to Martin Azkarate of the European Space Agency about his work developing rover prototypes for planetary exploration, including how he employs a senseFly drone to test these cutting-edge robots.
+We talked to Martin Azkarate of the European Space Agency about his work developing rover prototypes for planetary exploration, including how he employs a senseFly drone to test these cutting-edge robots.

 Martin (pictured above right) is a Space Automation and Robotics Engineer at the European Space Agency.
 Based in the Netherlands at the European Space Research and Technology Centre (ESTEC), he is in charge of the laboratory that develops and tests the agency’s rover prototypes—the cutting-edge ground robots that explore faraway planets—with special reference and interest in the rover that will be used on the agency’s forthcoming Mars mission: ExoMars.